 April 1, 2026 · 7 min read

-Avoid these 12 common resume mistakes that cause instant rejection.
-Fix them now to improve your chances of landing interviews.
+Avoid these resume mistakes and resume errors that cause instant rejection.
+Fix formatting, typos, and ATS issues to land more interviews.

-Recruiters reject the majority of resumes within seconds.
-Often, it's not because candidates aren't qualified — it's because of preventable mistakes.
-Here are the most common ones.
+Recruiters reject the majority of resumes within seconds — often not because candidates are unqualified, but because of preventable resume mistakes.
+Here are the most common resume errors to avoid and how to fix them before your next application.

 1. Typos and Grammatical Errors